isomerpages/ogp-sync/_for-employees/Adding Recipient.md

 permalink: /for-employees/add-recipient
 description: ""
 ---
 ### **Adding recipient**
-![Alt text for image on Isomer site](/images/guide/Add%20recipient.png) *Note: You may skip this step if you have received an invite link from your organisation.*
+![Alt text for image on Isomer site](/images/guide/Add%20recipient.png)
+***Note: Please skip this step if you have received an invite link from your organisation.***

-In order for your organisation to access your health records, you would need to provide consent.
+You will need to provide **consent** to your organisation to access your health records.

 To do so, tap or click on the **'Add recipient'** button.